saylordotorg/course_bio312/Unit03.md

+---
+layout: default
+title: "BIO312: Evolutionary Biology"
+course_description: "An examination of the processes through which the current forms of life have arisen.
+Topics include: the mechanisms of evolution, measures of evolutionary change, current framings of evolutionary changes (e.g. Game Theory), and phylogenies."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Evolutionary Game Theory** <span id="3"></span> *Game Theory is a mathematic representation of inputs and responses often used in psychology to predict behavior.
 Game Theory can also